ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

 want to lose my composure, so Code R.E.D. also stands for the mental framework that I'm trying to practice.
 Lastly, "Code RED" sounds nice, it's on theme with my Space Force pixel art!

+- R is for Reproduce
+    - Minimum working environment
+    - Setup sytems that enable easy reproduction
+- E is for Execute
+    - Debuggers to inspect code thoroughly
+    - Loggers to get full context of the bug
+    - Test Suite to set guard rails when fixing the bug
+- D is for Document
+    -

 ### R is for Reproduce